CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/serialization-plugin-installation-and-configuration.md

 The Serialization Plugin is a powerful extension that enhances traceability and compliance by enabling detailed serialization workflows within CompuTec WMS and ProcessForce.
 To ensure a successful deployment and seamless functionality, follow this guide, which outlines both the standard installation process and additional steps specific to Serialization Plugin setup.

 :::info
-The standard plugin installation and configuration is described in the AppEngine documentation [here](../../administrators-guide/configuration-and-administration/overview.md).
+The standard plugin installation and configuration is described in the CompuTec AppEngine documentation [here](../../administrators-guide/configuration-and-administration/overview.md).
 :::

 >**Note**: Please remember to install versions of the components according to the version table available [here](../../releases/appengine/download.md).